 Watering is the key to a new tree’s survival.
 Too much water will drown a tree and too little water will dry it up.
-During a normal season, a tree should receive 1 inch of water per week.
+During a normal season, a tree should receive about one inch of water per week.
 Watering need only be done during the months of May through September and only if adequate rainfall does not occur.
-It is important to keep your tree watered for the first 3 years after planting.
+It is important to keep your tree watered for the first three years after planting.

 Questions & Further Information